 Q:What is my poster board number?

-A: This year that the poster board numbers in the Poster Hall will be the same as the final abstract numbers (only ONE number to remember)!
+A: This year the poster board numbers in the Poster Hall will be the same as the final abstract numbers (only ONE number to remember)!
 This has been done to avoid the confusion of having two sets of numbers (abstract number and board number) for every poster.
-Your poster should be hung on board number [Paper_FinalPaperNumber] on [Slot_Date].
+Your poster should be hung on the board number that corresponds with your abstract number.

 Q:Do I need to check in at the Poster Hall Desk?

 A: DO NOT CHECK IN.
-There is no need to check in when you get to the poster hall (Halls B1-B2, Georgia World Congress Center, Building B, Level 1).
+There is no need to check in when you get to the poster halls (Hall E and Hall G, Ernest N. Morial Convention Center).
 When you enter the hall during the morning set-up time, take your poster directly to your assigned board.
 PUSH PINS ARE PROVIDED on the boards.

 Q:What time to I need to hang my poster by?